Home » Business Email Etiquette Blog » What Does Your Email Address Say About You?

 Business email address branding tips.

 Part of running a business is building your brand.
-Your brand will be the recognizable impression of what your business offers, is about, and stands for.
+Your brand will give a recognizable impression of what your business offers, what it is about, and what it stands for.

 Branding Baby!